abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 it’s good to remember that irritation, anger, and desires come from within our own minds.
 They arise there and then seek external objects to latch on to.
-That’s why sometimes, no matter how easygoing we may be, when we come in contact with some little thing we can become irritated—the conditions for that irritation were already there.
+That’s why sometimes, no matter how easygoing we may be, when we come in contact with some little thing, we can become irritated—the conditions for that irritation were already there.
 And when we get stuck in irritation or anger with another community member, we can forget that it’s *dukkha*.
 We’re suffering and the other person